mergesort/GenericCells/README.md

 ## License

-See the [license](LICENSE) for more information about how you can use GenericTableCell.
+See the [license](LICENSE) for more information about how you can use GenericCells.

 ## Is that it?